tonsa1/asteroids/README.md

 This is my game engine.
 Everything has been written by me.
 No third party libraries used.

 The demo is a simple Asteroids game.
-The rendering is done by a software rasterizer that is multithreaded and SIMD optimized with AVX256.
+The rendering is done by a software rasterizer that is SIMD optimized with AVX.

 The source code can be found in the "Code" directory and the executable is in "release".